carbon-language/carbon-lang/mlir/docs/CAPI.md

 The *ownership* model is encoded in the naming convention as follows.

--   By default, the ownership is not transerred.
+-   By default, the ownership is not transferred.
--   Functions that tranfer the ownership of the result to the caller can be in one of two forms:
+-   Functions that transfer the ownership of the result to the caller can be in one of two forms:
     *   functions that create a new object have the name `mlirXCreate<...>`, for example, `mlirOperationCreate`;